gobicatto/cyber-project/README.md

 • Automation on Cyber Operations

-Automation Bash script to connect to Digital Ocean remote server anonymously, scan target with Whois and Nmap, and download the information back to local machine.
-The script verifies and installs required packages to run on local machine.
+Developed a Bash script to automate connections to a Digital Ocean remote server anonymously, perform target scans using Whois and Nmap, and transfer the gathered data back to the local system.
+The script also checks for and installs any necessary packages on the local machine.

 • Auto System Information and Hash Checking

-Automation Python script to display system information in Linux local machine.
-Second one is automation Python script to generate hash of provided file and verify the hash against an offline malicious hash database by MalwareBazaar.
+Designed a Python script to display system information on a Linux machine.
+Additionally, created a separate Python script to generate and verify file hashes against an offline malicious hash database provided by MalwareBazaar.

-• Automated Network and Vulnerabilities Scanning – PenTest Project Automation in Python script to scan network based on provided network IP address.
-Utilize Nmap, Masscan, Hydra, and Searchsploit to scan online IP addresses in the network for open TCP/UDP ports, weak passwords on four services (SSH, FTP, Telnet, RDP) by Hydra brute force, and potential vulnerabilities from Searchsploit database.
+• Automated Network and Vulnerabilities Scanning – PenTest Project

+Implemented a Python automation script to perform network scans using a specified network IP address.
+The script incorporates Nmap and Masscan to identify open TCP/UDP ports, Hydra to test for weak passwords on services such as SSH, FTP, Telnet, and RDP, and Searchsploit to detect potential vulnerabilities.

 • Shadow Sentry – SOC Project

-Setup a single node remote server with Elasticsearch, Logstash, Kibana, Filebeat and Cowrie honeypot installed.
-The script is automation Bash script for Nmap scan, Hydra, and Metasploit brute force to simulate attacks of threat actors.
-Logs collecting in unique Cowrie index, alert setup for brute force attempts, and key data visualization on Kibana.
+Configured a remote server with Elasticsearch, Logstash, Kibana, Filebeat, and Cowrie honeypot.
+Created an automated Bash script to execute Nmap scans, Hydra, and Metasploit brute force attacks, emulating threat actor behaviors.
+Set up log collection in a dedicated Cowrie index, implemented alerts for brute force attempts, and created a Kibana dashboard for data visualization.